 AIPG staff have continued to regularly open events with the acknowledgement statements since the launch of our living land acknowledgement in April 2021.
-Since the publication of our last stocktaking report on 11 October 2021, these events have included:
+Since the publication of our last stocktaking report, these events have included, among others:

-*As these events were hosted from outside of Lenapehoking, the opening statement acknowledged the Abenaki and Pennacook as the original peoples of that land, as appropriate.
+*As these events were hosted from outside of Lenapehoking, the opening statement acknowledged the original peoples of those lands, as appropriate.